TheresaLui/SelfHelpContent_v2/articles/problemscopingques.dms/problemscopingques-dms-service-management.md

 			"displayLabel":"Please provide additional context for the error message you are encountering.", "required":true,
 			"useAsAdditionalDetails":true,
-			"watermarkText":"Please provide the detailed symptom including the full error text if available, whether the issue is intermittent or persistent, and any other relevant information"
+			"watermarkText":"Please provide the detailed symptom including the full error text if available and any other relevant information"
 		}
 	]
 }